phac-nml/mob-suite/README.md

 % singularity build mobsuite.simg recipe.singularity
 ```

-## Using MOB-typer to perform replicon and relaxase typing of complete plasmids and to predict mobility
+## Using MOB-typer to perform replicon and relaxase typing of complete plasmids and to predict mobility and replicative plasmid host-range

 ### Setuptools
 Clone this repository and install via setuptools.